Low Interest Car Finance Companies

 The Different Types of Car Finance

 There are three main types of car finance arrangements in the UK.
 The first one is called Hire Purchase (also known as HP).
 With this type of agreement, you will be paying a fixed amount every month.
 By the end of your contract and once you’ve paid everything off, the car will be entirely yours.
+If you want help to try to calculate the cost of a hire purchase loan you might like to check out our blog on this.

 The next kind of arrangement is called the Personal Contract Purchase (also known as PCP).
 Similarly to an HP agreement, you’ll be paying your lender a fixed monthly amount.
 The monthly amount will be much lower than with Hire Purchase though.
 When your contract ends, you’ll be able to choose between paying a balloon payment or returning the car.